kartikjajal/ai-forecaster-chat-agent/README.md

 - Azure OpenAI resource (for AI-powered features)
 - You must have access to Azure OpenAI and obtain the endpoint URL and API key.

-# AI Sunrise, Sunset & Marine Forecaster API
+# AI Sunrise, Sunset & Marine Weather Forecaster API

 A Spring Boot application providing sunrise, sunset, and marine weather forecasting via a single endpoint.